Welcome from the

 Just like life on campus at Bullis, there’s always something new going on in our website.
 So please click around today, and check back often.

 The best way, though, to really learn about Bullis is to visit us in person.
-Our Fall Open House is scheduled for Sunday, October 29, 2017 at 1:00 p.m.
+Each fall, Bullis opens its doors for an Open House and all are welcome to attend.
 Or, come on a school day to take one of our weekly tours.
 Many of our athletics and arts events are also open to the public, so check our calendar for what’s going on this week.

 From the youngest students to our most devoted alumni, the Bullis community welcomes you.